wesbos/es6-articles/18-3 - Destructuring Objects.md

 console.log(width);
 ```

 What is width?
-It's `undefined` because we create the varaible, but it's not able to be set to anything.
+It's `undefined` because we create the variable, but it's not able to be set to anything.

-With destrucuring we can set defaults, or _fallback values_ so that if an item is not in the object (or Array, Map, or Set) it will fall back to what you have set at the default.
+With destructuring we can set defaults, or _fallback values_ so that if an item is not in the object (or Array, Map, or Set) it will fall back to what you have set at the default.

 This syntax is a little hard to read: